-Whether you hold acres of farmland or untouched wilderness, you owe a valuable asset.
-Learning more about the real value of your land can give you a rough idea of how you can use a rural mortgage to your advantage.
+Whether you want to buy a few acres of farmland or untouched wilderness, it can be a valuable investment.
 Even small parcels may have great value if there are water or mineral resources found on them.

 Land Title Loans

 A land title loan works in the same way that any title loan does, the title to the land is provided as collateral to secure a loan.
 Banks are leery about these types of loans due to the risk associated with the borrower defaulting on their loan.
 If a borrower cannot pay back the loan, the bank would be required to foreclose on the land and resell it to recoup its losses.
 The problem here is that depending on where the land is located it may be difficult to resell and thus has little to no value for the lender.